nicanorflavier/ipnet/README.md

 - **Simple** - IPnet is designed to be a lightweight and compact.
 While other tools may offer a wide range of features and options, IPnet prioritizes quick network information lookup.

 - **Cross-Platform Availability** - One of the key advantages of IPnet is its cross-platform availability.
-Unlike some tools that are limited to specific operating systems or distributions, IPnet provides pre-built binaries for both Windows and Ubuntu, ensuring that users can easily run the tool regardless of their preferred platform.
+Unlike some tools that are limited to specific operating systems or distributions, IPnet provides pre-built binaries for Windows, MacOS and Ubuntu, ensuring that users can easily run the tool regardless of their preferred platform.
 MacOS binary is coming soon.

-- **Ready-to-Use Binaries** - IPnet offers pre-built binaries for Windows and Ubuntu, allowing users to quickly download and run the tool without the need for compilation or installation.
+- **Ready-to-Use Binaries** - IPnet offers pre-built binaries for Windows, MacOS and Ubuntu, allowing users to quickly download and run the tool without the need for compilation or installation.
 This makes IPnet a convenient choice for users who prefer a hassle-free setup or those who need a quick IP calculation tool without the overhead of installing dependencies.

 While IPnet may not offer the extensive feature set of some other tools, its simplicity, cross-platform availability, and ready-to-use binaries make it a valuable addition to any developer's toolkit, especially for those working in Python-centric environments or those who value a streamlined and focused approach to IP subnet calculation and network information display.